The cake is a lie: Origin

 The phrase first appears in the 2007 video game Portal.
-It can be found scribbled in an unhinged manner within hidden cubby-holes throughout the test chambers that players must complete, with the phrase written multiple times by the last surviving scientist of Aperture Science neurotoxin incident, Doug Rattman.
+It can be found scribbled in an unhinged manner within hidden cubby-holes throughout the test chambers that players must complete, with the phrase written multiple times by the last surviving scientist of Aperture Science neurotoxin incident, Doug Rattmann.
 It is in reference to the fact that an AI entity that guides Chell through the chambers, GLaDOS, promises cake as a reward if she accomplishes all of the test chambers.
-However, GLaDOS turns out to be duplicitous, and Rattman left the message as a warning.
+However, GLaDOS turns out to be duplicitous, and Rattmann left the message as a warning.
 The cake is referred to in lyrics of the song featured in the game's closing credits, "Still Alive".

 Portal writers Erik Wolpaw and Chet Faliszek developed the phrase as a plot device, "a thematic anchor that offers a chuckle or two in its setup, reveal, and post-credits wink" with no consideration given for its potential to become a viral phenomenon, as Wolpaw and Faliszek had anticipated that an innocuous hoop that falls from the sky after the player character escapes the exploding facility would catch on with fans instead.
 The idea of using cake as the proposed reward came about at the beginning of the Portal development process, where the writers convened as a group to determine which philosopher or school of philosophy their game would be based on.
 A consensus was reached when a team member suggested that a lot of people like cake.

 The cake element, along with additional messages given to the player in the behind-the-scenes areas, were written and drawn by Kim Swift.
-Swift was inspired by a version of the Black Forest cake offered by the Regent Bakery and Café in Redmond, Washington, which is located near the previous offices of Valve Corporation, the developer and publisher of Portal.
+The cake is a Black Forest gateau, with its design based on a cake from the Redmond location of the Regent Bakery and Cafe near Valve's offices.